microfossil/particle-scanner/README.md

 ### 5. Start scan

-Press `l` to start the scan.
+Press `p` to start the scan.
 The progress will be displayed on screen.

 ### 6. Fuse images (laplacian pyramid)